Visit Azul.com Support

 Dependent on the CPU count

-Defines how many extra threads over CIMaxCompilerThreads the C2 compiler can use during warmup.
+Defines how many extra threads over CIMaxCompilerThreads the C2 compiler can use during warmup, before the Main class in compiled.
 After warmup, the value of CIMaxCompilerThreads shall be respected.

 0

-Defines how many extra threads over CIMaxCompilerThreads the C2 compiler can use before Main class is compiled.
+Defines how many extra threads over CIMaxCompilerThreads the C2 compiler can use during warmup, before Main class is compiled.

 0